 Managing change is one of the new skillsets for the future, say executive leaders on two continents.
 Daniel Gamba of New York, Co-Head of Fundamental Equities at BlackRock, and Blas Maquivar, President of Global Emerging Markets with Mars Wrigley in London, addressed how global leadership is adjusting to a new “normal” that is still evolving. […]

-First in a series by Steve Manning – Head of Financial Services / PE and Family Office Search Practice – Asia, Cornerstone International Group, Singapore Part One – Core Hard Credential Constituents The bar is set high.
+First in a series from Cornerstone Singapore Part One – Core Hard Credential Constituents The bar is set high.
 Dynamics at Private Equity firms is fast, aggressive and all conquering.
 As the investor leader you’re thrust into that all too familiar position of tackling senior leadership management issues at a newly acquired portfolio firm.
 This […]

 COVID-19 took the world by surprise locking down countries and suspending the economy.
 Now we are moving forward, through uncharted waters, creating a new normal.
 Here is a leadership framework that can provide navigation.
 Protection Provide structured procedures and measures to ensure your employees, customers, subcontractors and their families feel protected returning to work.
 Recovery […]